 Consistent with EER's view, we consider the continued installation of rooftop and utility-scale solar PV systems will likely increase the number of negative spot prices during daylight hours.
 For 2023-24, ACIL estimated that the proportion of spot price outcomes less than or equal to zero ranges between 8 and 10 per cent, compared to a historical range of less than 6 per cent.
-We are therefore satisfied that our spot price modelling adequately considers recent developments and market volatility, based on the latest available information.
+We are therefore satisfied that our spot price modelling adequately takes into account recent developments and market volatility, based on the latest available information.

-Current liquidity of ASX contracts (specifically cap contracts)
+Current liquidity of ASX contracts

-An indirect indicator of contract liquidity is the cumulative trade volume.
-Except for 2021-2223, the cumulative trade volume for cap contracts (to date for 2023-24) is on par with the trade volumes in
+We note that an indirect indicator of contract liquidity is the cumulative trade volume.
+Except for 2021-2222, the cumulative trade volume for cap contracts (to date for 2023-24) is on par with the trade volumes in previous years.23 On this basis, we are satisfied the liquidity for cap contracts has remained reasonably stable, and the trade-weighted ASX cap price continues to be a reasonable proxy for the costs of sourcing this type of contract as part of a broader hedge portfolio.